 Food & Dining

 - Want to get involved with sustainability efforts at UF?
-There are a number of related student organizations that you can join, or you can volunteer with Sustainable UF at Green & Clean Events or through the TailGator Gameday Recycling Program.
+There are a number of related student organizations that you can join, or you can volunteer with Sustainable UF at Green & Clean Events.

 - Make your event more sustainable!
 We offer a guide for creating sustainable events, as well as a process to certify your event.
 It doesn’t matter the size, or whether it’s a student event, a department event, or even a conference – we’ll help you make it as eco-friendly as possible.